aaayris/Syriaca-SPARQL-queries/example-queries.md

 * Queries that are well formed but don't match any data will return empty (i.e. blank); there is no "no results" in SPARQL.
 * Variables in SPARQL (e.g. `?where`) are arbitrary and therefore meaningless.
 They are simply meant to assist the human reader.
 The question mark (`?`) is what matters to the machine.
 You could - for example - use `?waffles` to query for `rdfs:label`.
 * Any query for data about a specific place can easily be transformed into a query about all places (and vice versa) simply by swapping out the URI (e.g. `<http://syriaca.org/place/78>` for a variable (e.g. `?s`).
+* `ASK` queries are a helpful way to explore what's in an unfamiliar dataset.

 ##### Query for properties and values: